libriscv/libriscv/docs/INTEGRATION.md

 ## Configuring libriscv

-_libriscv_ has good defaults, but has a variety of configuration options that changes its behavior and even performance.
+_libriscv_ has good defaults, but has a variety of configuration options that alters its behavior and even performance.
+Some options are declared experimental, and not appropriate for sandboxing.

 _libriscv_ is primarily configured using CMake options: